 Testers may choose to assess the effectiveness of the hyperlink by monitoring click-through rates and other information about end user usage and make changes accordingly.

-Tester shall provide AMTSO with appropriate data to run the certification process that is not otherwise included in the publicly released final test results, including the Test Plan, test results, commentary received and dispute statistics.
+Tester shall provide AMTSO with appropriate data to run the accreditation process that is not otherwise included in the publicly released final test results, including the Test Plan, test results, commentary received and dispute statistics.

-Tester shall provide AMTSO with a complete and executed Tester Attestation, in substantially the form provided on the AMTSO website, which shall state that the Tester has complied with all AMTSO standards required for certification.
+Tester shall provide AMTSO with a complete and executed Tester Attestation, in substantially the form provided on the AMTSO website, which shall state that the Tester has complied with all AMTSO standards required for accreditation of the Test.

 Tester shall notify AMTSO about the discovered material misuse of any test results, and should respond to the alleged abuser, as appropriate.